Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 - CTA: This post does a good job of having a Fast Lane CTA (Get A Demo) and also a Slow Lane CTA (Free Guide to Google Reviews).

 - Repairing A Slab Leak – Restore My Pipes

 - Why It Works: This blog post is a great example of creating a page that targets top of funnel content around “Signs of a Slab Leak Repair” and “What is a Slab Leak” but also tries to get people to call or contact them for service.

 - CTA: This post does a good job of having a couple of Fast Lane CTA’s (Call Us Now) and another Fast Lane CTA (Contact Form).

 - Gear Guide to Camping in a Truck – DECKED

 - Why It Works: This is a great example of a topic of someone researching how to camp in their truck.
-They probably have never heard of DECKED before but after reading this post on the advantages their product offers they might purchase the product to be the base platform of their truck camping adventure.
+They probably have never heard of DECKED before, but after reading this blog post on the advantages their product offers, they might purchase the product for their truck camping adventure.